secretGeek/til/music/guitar_shapes.md

     a|---|---|---|---|--x|--b|--X|---|---|---|---|---|
     e|---|---|---|---|--R|---|---|--x|---|---|---|---|

-Here's one part of the fretboard which forms a 'classic' shape, not mentioned above:
+Here's one part of the fretboard which forms a 'classic' shape, not mentioned above (it's part of position 2!) :

      0   1   2   3   4   5   6   7   8   9   10  11  12
     e|---|---|---|---|---|---|---|--x|---|--x|---|---|